PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 $ docker pull redis
 ```

-Once this image is downloaded we are good to get started on this recipe.
+Once this image is downloaded we are good to get started.

 ### How to do it
 Our service is going to record events of interest in the system such as page loads.
 In a full system we might record this type of information against specific user ID's in order to analyze system usage patterns, however for our system where we don't have a user context we will simply be recording the events.
 Let's start by creating a directory for our service and initializing it with a `package.json` file: